ChakshuGureja/ChakshuGureja.github.io/README.md

 High School Diploma, Computer Technology/Computer Systems Technician <br>
 2021 - 2022 <br>

-Cumulative GPA 3.8 <br>
+**Cumulative GPA 3.8** <br>

-Trained to be a Linux user <br>
+-> Trained to be a Linux user <br>

-Practiced troubleshooting on Linux operating systems. <br>
+-> Practiced troubleshooting on Linux operating systems. <br>

-Designed Active Directory Users and Groups on windows server. <br>
+-> Designed Active Directory Users and Groups on windows server. <br>

-Hands on Experience with Windows Server 2016 and 2019.<br>
+-> Hands on Experience with Windows Server 2016 and 2019.<br>

-Experience in setting up a domain controller and creating domains. <br>
+-> Experience in setting up a domain controller and creating domains. <br>

-Created Python Scripts to perform some automated tasks. <br>
+-> Created Python Scripts to perform some automated tasks. <br>

-Installing, configuring, adjusting, maintaining and performed troubleshooting operations on windows and Linux operating systems.<br>
+-> Installing, configuring, adjusting, maintaining and performed troubleshooting operations on windows and Linux operating systems.<br>

-Experienced in setting networks between machines.
+-> Experienced in setting networks between machines.
 Created several programs using Java Language <br>